Formality of Sphere Bundles: Formality of Sphere Bundles over Formal Spaces

-In this subsection, we will consider a special type of sphere bundle.
-Let $M$ be a compact formal manifold.
+In this subsection, we will consider the case that the Euler class is a top degree cohomology class of a formal manifold.
+An example of such bundle is the unit tangent bundle.
+Let $M$ be a compact orientable formal manifold.
 Equip the tangent bundle $TM$ with a metric, then the vectors of norm 1 form a sphere bundle $UTM$, whose Euler class $\chi(M)[\omega]$.
 Here $\chi(M)$ is the Euler Characteristic and $\omega$ is a volume form. $UTM$ is called the unit tangent bundle of $M$.
-We will explore when it is formal.

-By the discussion of the previous subsection, we have known that the sphere bundle is formal if the Euler class is 0.
-So the non-trivial case only happens on even dimensional manifolds.
+We will explore when such bundles are formal.
+When the base is of odd dimension, the fiber is an even dimensional sphere.
+By the discussion of the previous subsection, we already know that the bundle is formal.
+So the non-trivial case only happens on even dimensional base manifolds.